johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4180-LIGOLO/4181-ligolo-ng.md

 There's two parts: a proxy server running on our attack machine, and agents running on compromised machines.
 The agents will call back to the attacking machine's proxy server.

-We can setup our proxy server like so, to add the ligolo interface, set it up, and then run the ****
+We can setup our proxy server like so, to add the ligolo interface, set it up, and then run the proxy server, which will listen on port 443 for connections.
 ```bash
 sudo ip tuntap add user kali mode tun ligolo ; sudo ip link set ligolo up && sudo ./proxy -selfcert -laddr 0.0.0.0:443
 ```